-However, driving in town and city centers is a different story.
-Most towns and villages (and cities) don’t allow regular cars.
-So, even if there are no barriers, you are not allowed to drive (keep an eye out for this sign, which means you are only allowed to drive there with a special permit).
+- Most towns, villages, and cities don’t allow regular cars.
+So, even if there are no barriers, you are not allowed to drive.
+Keep an eye out for this sign, which means you are only allowed to drive there with a special permit.

-Also, I figured out that I should avoid the busy hours – it can be crazy driving in and near main places from 7-9 am and 5-7 pm.
+- Also, I figured out that I should avoid busy hours.
+It can be crazy driving in and near main places from 7-9 am and 5-7 pm.
 It saved me time and stress not driving at these times.

-There are some toll highways in Tuscany, but I only drove them to Tuscany from Liguria.
+- There are some toll highways in Tuscany, but I only drove them to Tuscany from Liguria.
 In general, most of the streets here are toll-free.
-Even some “autostrada” (freeways) are free here (they are generally not in great condition).
+Even some “autostrada” (motorways) are free here (they are generally not in great condition).

-Oh, and be prepared for an abundance of roundabouts in Italy and also in Tuscany.
+- Oh, and be prepared for an abundance of roundabouts in Tuscany.
 If you have not gotten used to them, recheck the rules, as I find the roundabouts in Italy a bit busy and hectic at times.

 I am probably not the first one to openly declare my affection for public transportation in Italy – the train rides, in particular, became a nice way of getting around and a good way to see Tuscany, too.

-It is quite affordable, reliable (yes, my trains always ran a few minutes late, but I consider this tolerable) efficiently.
+It is quite affordable and reliable (yes, my trains always ran a few minutes late, but I consider this tolerable).
 If I had to choose one way of getting around, it would be train travel in Italy.
 However, getting to smaller towns and villages without a train station is a bit trickier.

-So, when you have a train station – great.
+So, when you have a train station close to your accommodation – great.
+Then you can do some trips by public transportation.
 If there is none, then bus transport is fine, too, but not always obvious when it comes to schedules.

 TIP: Always, always validate your ticket.
 Even if you buy your ticket at the ticket counter for the next train/bus, you need to validate it at one of the little machines at the station for trains and in the bus for bus rides.

-I visited Tuscany at the end of March/beginning of April, and it was a lovely time to visit.
+- I visited Tuscany in spring: at the end of March/beginning of April.
+It was a lovely time to visit.
 Temperatures were mild (around 16°- 20ºC), but I also experienced a few rainy days.
 The trees were blossoming, and it was hilly and lush.
 The places were not crowded (except Florence and Pisa), and I did not have to rub shoulders with other tourists.

-I revisited it in July – it was hot and busy.
+- I revisited it in summer: in July it was hot and busy.

-Personally, I would visit Tuscany next time at the end of April or early May as it gets a bit warmer and the scenery is supposed to be even more colorful and bright.
+Personally, I recommend visiting at the end of April or early June as it gets a bit warmer and the scenery is supposed to be even more colorful and bright.

 Pin me For Later – Tuscany Itinerary

-Before talking about the best places to add to your Tuscany itinerary, here is a pin for your future reference (for Pinterest).
+Before talking about the best places to add to your Tuscany itinerary, here is a pin for your future reference (save it on Pinterest).